Updated on May 11, 2020 by Asher Fergusson

 To escape the hustle and bustle of the city, make your way to the Auckland Domain, a lavish 200-hectare public reserve full of fascinating flora and located in an ancient crater.

-4. Where to go in New Zealand?
+4. Where should I go in New Zealand?

 Although relatively small in size, New Zealand is packed full of exciting attractions to explore.
 For that reason, many travelers prefer to focus on one region or island rather than trying to see the whole thing.
 On the South Island, Queenstown is the country’s unofficial tourism capital extraordinaire.
 Most come to ski the surrounding snowfields, although a selection of death-defying adventure sports is available to indulge in all year round.